TMCooper/opening_downloader/README.md

 `-{anime_of_your_choice} {spécial} --{select_the_opening_if_the_special_have_multiple_opening}`

-If you have any doubts, don't hesitate to look /exemple_syntaxe.txt
+If you have any doubts, don't hesitate to look <a href="exemple_syntaxe.txt">

 ## Potential problem